Christoph16478/iq/iq_java.md

 The following image describes how 2 clients can communicate with each other utilizing JMS providers.

-Conclusion:
+__Conclusion:__
 J2EE defines standards and specifications for various components such as e-mailing, database connectivity, security, XML parsing, CORBA communication etc that help in developing complex, reliable, secure and distributed servlets and applications that follow the client-server model.
 It provides various API interfaces that act as standards between different vendor adapters and J2EE components.
 This ensures that the application components are not dependent on vendor codes.
 Due to this, J2EE has been very popular among Java developers in the field of software development.

 ----

 **Which of the following exception is thrown when the initialization of servlet fails?**

-RemoteException
+- RemoteException

-ServletException
+- ServletException (true)

-SocketException
+- SocketException

-IOException
+- IOException

 ----

 **Which of the following option is not a J2EE client?**

-JSP
+- JSP (true)

-Web Applications
+- Web Applications

-Applets
+- Applets

-Java Web Start clients
+- Java Web Start clients

 ----

 **What is the directory path where the classes should be present for the application’s Classloader?**

-/root/lib/classes/
+- /root/lib/classes/

-/WEB-INF/lib/classes/
+- /WEB-INF/lib/classes/

-/WEB-INF/classes/
+- /WEB-INF/classes/ (true)

-/root/classes/
+- /root/classes/

 ----

 **What lifecycle method is called for the first time and only once by a servlet?**

-start()
+- start()

-run()
+- run()

-initialize()
+- initialize()

-init()
+- init() (true)

 ----

 **What is the scope of the response object?**

-page
+- page

-session
+- session

-response
+- response (true, local scope)

-request
+- request

 ----

 **Which of the below files have the EJB modules of the application?**

-.zip
+- .zip

-.jar
+- .jar (true)

-.war
+- .war

-.ear
+- .ear

 ----

 **Which tier provides internal functionality to J2EE apps?**

-Enterprise Interface System Tier
+- Enterprise Interface System Tier

-Presentation Tier
+- Presentation Tier

-Enterprise Java Beans Tier
+- Enterprise Java Beans Tier

-Web Tier
+- Web Tier

 ----

 **When is the destroy method of a filter called?**

-Only once at the end of the filter lifecycle
+- Only once at the end of the filter lifecycle

-After the doFilter method is executed
+- After the doFilter method is executed

-Only once at the beginning of the filter lifecycle
+- Only once at the beginning of the filter lifecycle

-never called
+- never called

 ----

 **Which of the following option is responsible for optimising byte codes to machine code?**

-JVM
+- JVM (true)

-JDK
+- JDK

-JRE
+- JRE

-JIT
+- JIT

 ----

 **Which of the following bean type is defined without client view interfaces?**

-Stateful Session bean
+- Stateful Session bean

-Stateless Session bean
+- Stateless Session bean (true)

-Message Driven Bean
+- Message Driven Bean

-BMP Entity bean
+- BMP Entity bean

 # https://www.interviewbit.com/j2ee-interview-questions/